luizppa/web-crawler/README.md

 # Web Crawler

-This is web crawler build with [Chilkat's CkSpider](https://www.chilkatsoft.com/) and [Gumbo Parser](https://github.com/google/gumbo-parser).
+This is web crawler build with [CkSpider by Chilkat](https://www.chilkatsoft.com/) and [Gumbo Parser](https://github.com/google/gumbo-parser).
 The program will collect a given number of web pages anb build an index for information retrieval over that collection.
-The default number of pages the crawler will try to visit before halting is 100000 (one hudred thousand), you can change this by modifying the constant ```PAGES_TO_COLLECT``` located in ```main.cpp```.
+The default number of pages the crawler will try to visit before halting is 100000 (one hundred thousand), you can change this by modifying the constant ```PAGES_TO_COLLECT``` located in ```main.cpp```.

 ## Installing and Running